 (If you’re done with your professional experiences, you should move on to your conclusion paragraph).
 This should look like this;

 It is for these reasons that I believe I would make an excellent fit at .
 To me, the content offered by represents a shared vision and value when it comes to approaching contemporary issues, developments, people and companies, as the interdisciplinary nature emphasized by was the exact reason that I chose to pursue a liberal arts education and enjoyed the different professional experiences I’ve had so far.
 I would be delighted to share some of my work that would give further insight into my capabilities, so please feel free to contact me at if you have any questions or clarifications.
 Thank you very much for your consideration.

 The purpose of a cover letter is to serve as an introduction of an applicant to anyone who is seeking to fill a position.
 A cover letter serves as a personal statement that highlights all of the candidate’s qualifications, as well as gives insight into their professional background.
 Additionally, a cover letter also lets candidates add a personal touch to their application, making it an important first step in the process of getting hired.

 That depends – Many employers ask for cover letters, while there are some who don’t.
 A cover letter is an excellent opportunity for candidates to set themselves apart from the pool of applicants, which is why every candidate should consider submitting one.
 That being said, you don’t need a cover letter for every job.

 A cover letter should be clutter-free and shouldn’t seem like a chore to read.
 It should contain relevant information, explained in a personal way that helps the candidate express themselves to their potential employer.
-The ideal length of a cover letter is 3/4th of a page to 1 page, with 1-inch margins and a 12-pt, double-spaced fonts like Arial or Times New Roman.
+The ideal length of a cover letter is 3/4th of a page to 1 page, with 1-inch margins and 12-pt, double-spaced fonts like Arial or Times New Roman.